Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control: Additional finetuning details

+\paragraph{Additional results } Analogously to the discussion in \autoref{subsec:finetuneexp}, we report in \autoref{fig:norm_walker} the direct transition results from TD3-norm with Adam to SDAC also in the \texttt{walker-run-v0} environment.
+Also in this case we can see both the substantial performance drops in the performance, and the huge difference in the $L^2$-norm of the critic weights when using TD3-norm with Adam for pre-training, compared to SGDC, enforcing the analysis carried out in \autoref{subsec:finetuneexp}.

+Moreover, as already mentioned in \autoref{subsec:finetuneexp}, we report in \autoref{fig:finetuning_mixed_supp} three additional curves per environment, each corresponding to a different pre-training checkpoint.
+As visible from the plots, the results are generally aligned with the ones in \autoref{fig:ft_main}.

-Moreover, we investigate the role of exploration noise during finetuning: while exploration noise is necessary in deterministic approaches, the inherently noisy nature of the online streaming setting may itself act as an implicit exploration mechanism, potentially making explicit noise injection redundant.
-We study this in the ablation in \autoref{fig:finetuning_nonoise}.
+\paragraph{Finetuning ablations} Finally, we conduct two ablation studies to evaluate the effectiveness of the critic warm-up phase at the beginning of finetuning and the role of exploration noise during finetuning: indeed, while exploration noise is necessary in deterministic approaches, the inherently noisy nature of the online streaming setting may itself act as an implicit exploration mechanism, potentially making explicit noise injection redundant.

+The results, reported in \autoref{fig:finetuning_nowarmup} and \autoref{fig:finetuning_nonoise} respectively, highlight the fact that both the critic warm-up and the exploration noise injection contribute to more stable learning during finetuning.